12 Real Estate Winter Marketing Ideas To Slay The Holiday Season (For EVERY Agent!)

 Depending on where you living, this winter could be a doozy.
 Tackle the cold by giving helpful tips on how to combat the chill and tell buyers and sellers exactly how the frigid temps could affect local homes.
 You can include suggestions on how to prepare pipes, clean out gutters, and a list of resources your community can consult when in a grinchy pinch.

 Live somewhere warm?
-Luck you!
+Lucky you!

 Read on for more real estate winter marketing blog ideas.